23/24 Education Series

-For as little as $10 per student, our 22/23 Education Series offers your students a window into a dynamic world of dance, theatre, music and science.
-Performances are supported by a study guide and additional teacher resources.
+For as little as $10 per student, our 23/24 Education Series offers your students a window into a dynamic world of dance, theatre, music, and biographies.
+All performances are supported by a study guide and supplementary teacher resources.
 Additional workshops for students, professional development for teachers and special events will be made available throughout the year.

 A visit to BPAC is a meaningful way to increase your students’ cultural development and to nurture an appreciation of creativity in all its forms.
-Throughout our 22/23 Season are a collection of performances that fuse opera and fairy tale, celebrate Indigenous music and storytelling, explore our planet from new perspectives, while showcasing literary favourite such as Alice In Wonderland and The Ugly Duckling.
+Throughout our 23/24 Season are a collection of performances that inspire through dance, celebrate Indigenous music and storytelling, focus on historical figures, and showcase literary favourites such as Frankenstein and Pinocchio

 Burlington has a substantial pool of artistic talent in the community, and The Burlington Performing Arts Centre plays a pivotal role in impacting the artistic growth and development of our local artistic community.
 As part of our mission to nurture and support local artists we have launched a Public Education & Outreach Series which provides access and opportunities for local artists, arts organizations and audience members.